Covert Entanglement Generation and Secrecy: Classical Information With Secrecy

-\begin{remark} We note that the capacity expression above coincides with the secret key generation capacity derived by Tahmasbi and Bloch \cite{TahmasbiBloch:19p, tahmasbi2020covertIEEE}.
+\begin{remark} The capacity expression above coincides with the secret key generation capacity derived by Tahmasbi and Bloch \cite{TahmasbiBloch:19p, tahmasbi2020covertIEEE}.
 In principle, achievability of our result could also be obtained by performing covert quantum key distribution (QKD) followed by one-time-pad encryption \cite{TahmasbiBloch:19p, tahmasbi2020covertIEEE}.
-Their derivation thus paves the way to an explicit and efficient communication protocol.
-Nonetheless, the framework of Tahmasbi and Bloch \cite{TahmasbiBloch:19p, tahmasbi2020covertIEEE} allows for the use of a public communication channel that is not required to be covert and is therefore not regarded as a proof of communication.
+Tahmasbi and Bloch's framework thus paves the way to an explicit and efficient communication protocol.
+Nonetheless, they \cite{TahmasbiBloch:19p, tahmasbi2020covertIEEE} assume the use of a public communication channel that is not required to be covert and is therefore not regarded as a proof of communication.
 In other words, Willie always expects classical communication on the public channel \cite[Remark 1]{tahmasbi2020covertIEEE}.
 Our capacity result does not rely on an auxiliary public channel. \end{remark}

+Roughly speaking, the covert encoding scheme is based on a sparse coding protocol, with only a fraction of $\alpha_n$ non-zero transmissions \cite{10886999}\cite{tahmasbi21covertsignaling}.
+This fraction is chosen as $\alpha_n=\frac{\gamma_n}{\sqrt{n}}$, where $\gamma_n$ tends to zero.
+The average state,

+is referred to in \cite{10886999} as the ``quantum-secure covert state.''
+Further discussion and properties are shown in \cite[Sec.
+II-E]{10886999} and in the Supplementary Material.

+Note that our communication model assumes a uniform message, and consequently, the error, secrecy, and covertness criteria are defined in a message-average sense (see Subsection~\ref{Subsubsection:Secrecy_code}).
+However, to employ covert secrecy codes for the construction of entanglement-generation codes, a stronger achievability result is required, in which both the reliability and secrecy criteria hold uniformly over all messages.
+This strengthened result is established via an expurgation argument.